alanhaertel/engineering-unit-converter/README.md

 Usage
 -----

-`engineering-unit-converter` uses TypeScript to infer the avalaible units, I strongly recommend to use TypeScript for make the dev experience better.
+`engineering-unit-converter` uses TypeScript to infer the available units, I strongly recommend using it for making the dev experience better.

-Using this library is simple, the above snippet shows a example:
+Using this library is simple, the above snippet shows an example:

 ```js